 Travis Heights offers a wide range of fun, engaging events for students, families, and the community.
-Due to Covid-19, events at the school may be modified or canceled to maintain the health and safety of all.
+Due to Covid-19, events at the school may be modified or held virtually for the health and safety of all.

 Enrolled students and their families will be contacted through DOJO, Wed. e-Folder, or the classroom teacher regarding specific events for this year and how to participate.
 You can find out about our programs and special events for the 2020-2021 school year on our calendar.
 You can also call the office at 512-414-4495 with questions.